bubkoo/bot/README.md

 # x6-bot

-> A GitHub App built with [Probot](https://github.com/probot/probot) that A Probot app
+> A GitHub App built with [Probot](https://github.com/probot/probot) that robot for x6

 ## Setup